chasmack/hummaps-admin/README.md

 in S3 storage.

 10. The *trs* table is loaded from the Hollins trs and subsection data.
-Additional *trs* records are added from the Excel map data.
+Additional *trs* records are added from the Excel map data and parsed from map descriptions.
 A *source* table is also created from data in *const.py*.

-TODO: Earlier versions of the procedures parsed section and subsection data from the map descriptions greatly increasing the number of map records with subsection data.
-That functionality has not yet been brought forward into this version of the update process.

 11. The production schema is created and the the production tables copied from staging.

-12. THe Apache web server is restarted.
+12. The Apache web server is restarted.

 The update process runs from a command line on the
 EC2 Linux server hosting Hummaps -